selva192003/selva192003/README.md

 I'm always open to collaboration and new opportunities!
 Feel free to reach out to me at selvaj192003@gmail.com.

 ## ⚡ Fun Fact
 In my free time, I enjoy playing cricket.
-This sport has taught me a valuable lesson: "Face your failures until they can no longer face you."
+This sport has taught me a valuable lesson: "Face the Failures untill the failure fails to face you."
 It’s a reminder to embrace challenges and keep pushing forward!

 Thanks for stopping by!
 Feel free to explore my projects and connect with me!